 A: There are countless benefits of owning a silencer, a few of which include:

 A: Currently, we’re licensed to sell directly to residents of Iowa, Minnesota, Montana, Nebraska, North Dakota, South Dakota, and Wyoming.
 However, we can also sell to residents outside of these states and assist with your local transfer.

 For most customers, we’re able to mail the approved silencer and all forms directly to you, meaning you’ll never have to visit one of our physical locations.
 This enables us to sell to customers across the country, no matter their zip code!

-A: Through our 10 years of experience in selling directly to customers and collaborating with gun owners and attending gunshows, we’ve found customers have three main issues driving their purchasing decisions:
+A: Through our over 12 years of experience in the silencer marketplace, we’ve found customers have three main issues driving their purchasing decisions:

 Due to customer demand for these three types of silencers, we carry a large volume in each category.
 Of course, we’re also here to provide any other silencer you may want.
 As such, we can order any manufacturer’s silencer to ensure you have everything you need.

 When you’re browsing your options, please note that a higher price doesn’t automatically mean that a silencer will be quieter.
 Large manufacturers commonly compromise value to mass produce in large volumes and turn larger profits (meaning you’ll pay more for less quality).